 DJ Darryl Hell [aka DJ Hell] is a veteran composer, sound designer, experimental club dj / turntablist, and video director / producer creating barrage collages of big beats and noise, seaming

-together genres and generations.
+together multiple music genres, cultures and generations.

 Turntables are breathing, living creatures that take grooves in a record and transforms them into sound.
 CD and DVD players take a series of symbols and converts them into sound and video.
 These are the tools of the collage/turntablist/club dj [his genre self-identified as: "Big Beats and Noise"] DJ Hell.
-Influenced by the entirety of a life of extreme experiential diversity, DJ Hell is a relentless advocate for preserving eclectic musical art and culture, on and off the dance floor, throughout the eclectic musical genre spectrum.
+Influenced by the entirety of a life of extreme experiential diversity, DJ Hell [aka Darryl Montgomery] is a relentless advocate for preserving eclectic musical art and culture, on and off the dance floor, throughout the eclectic musical genre spectrum.

 "In his stomping grounds of NYC, Darryl [Hell] manages to not only push the boundaries of electronic music as a creator and manipulator of his own experimental/industrial sound, but also to make changes for the betterment of the community.
 He works tirelessly to empower people, to raise their awareness of how decisions made by elected officials directly affect them, to expose hypocrisy wherever it is.
 He speaks out against brutality and injustice, and raises a loud, strong, clear voice denouncing those who threaten to take away our rights to think, to believe and to express ourselves freely."
 Punketta Doilie - Shelter/Boston

 "DJ Hell is so funky that even his favorite vegetable is fresh beets."
 David Saka